 Produce meeting summaries to develop writing and editing skills (in French).

 Lead community events and projects.

 The Foundation will assist with you VISA application.

 Depending on your circumstances, the Foundation may provide a contribution towards return flights.

 You will also be assigned your a 'guardian' who will show you around the city of Bukavu and ensure you are immersed in the incredible local Congolese culture outside of work hours.

 Interns are supervised and their activities are set out by their Project Director.
 We endeavour to ensure a positive and beneficial overall experience for all interns.

 A full Curriculum Vitae;

 A covering letter including a brief description of why you want to do an internship at Maroy Foundation;

-All applications received are considered by the program being applied to and a small number of applicants will be interviewed prior to the successful individual being offered the internship.
-Applicants should therefore be available for a short Skype interview.
+All applications received are considered by the programme being applied to and a small number of applicants will be interviewed prior to the successful individual being offered the internship.
+Applicants should therefore be available for a short Zoom interview.